NumbersAlpha/Family-Tree/README.md

 ### Part Three 1/2: Variable for closest relations
 Even though Person A and B both have their own depth already (i & j), it is used in their respective for loops.

-To determine the closest relations, another variable be added (per person) outside the for loops, then incremented inside, in either part two(B) or three(A).
+To determine the closest relations, another variable will be added (per person) outside the for loops, then incremented inside, in either part two(B) or three(A).

 For the example: both lineages have 2 related people, Vanessa and Squidward.
 Again, the variables added will increment like in part one.
 The only difference is that when ALineage[i] == BLineage[j] the algorithm will return the most common ancestor.
 In the example's case, it would be Vanessa.